dansmyers/Simulation/Sprint-2-Probability/Deliverable_Questions.md

 ### Hat Problem

-Hermione and Harry made it to Hogwarts!
+Hermione made it to Hogwarts!

 Students arriving at Hogwarts are sorted into one of the four residential houses -- Gryffindor, Hufflepuff, Ravenclaw, and Slytherin -- by the magical Sorting Hat.